 Coffee enemas are superior to plain water enemas, as they provide so many more benefits.
 The theobromine, theophylline, palmitic acid and caffeine in the coffee travel via the rich capillary bed of the rectum into the portal vein, which leads directly to the liver.
 These substances dilate blood vessels and open up the bile ducts allowing the liver to release bile, which contains toxins.

 Doctors at the University of Minnesota showed that coffee administered rectally also stimulates an enzyme system in the liver, which increases glutathione, the master antioxidant in the body, by 600%-700% above normal activity levels.
 This antioxidant reacts with free radicals (which cause cell damage) in the bloodstream and makes them inert.
 These neutralized substances become dissolved in the bile, are released through the bile flow from the liver and gallbladder, and are excreted through the intestinal tract.

 While holding the coffee enema in the colon for 10-15 minutes, the body’s entire blood supply passes through the liver 4-5 times, carrying poisons picked up from the tissues.
 So the enema acts as a form of dialysis of the blood across the gut wall.
 It’s an amazing way to assist the body to detox in our very toxic world.

 Get the Equipment!

-I have two great coffee enema kits available in the Myers Detox store made of medical grade steel and silicone!
+I have a few great coffee enema kits available in the Myers Detox store, each made of medical grade steel and silicone!
 No more hunting down the parts to try to make your own kit at home.
 Eek!